Willson Contreras Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Nationals' 4.68 team ERA ranks 26th among all league pitching staffs.

-- The Nationals rank 25th in baseball in home runs given up (93 total, 1.3 per game).
+- The Nationals rank 25th in baseball in home runs allowed (95 total, 1.3 per game).

-- His most recent appearance came on Thursday against the Houston Astros, when the righty went seven innings, surrendering four earned runs while giving up six hits.
+- His last time out was on Friday against the Houston Astros, when the left-hander went 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.